kirilyotov/k8s-url-monitoring-service/README.md

 ## Deployment Steps

-## 1. Build and Push the Docker Image or use the pre-built image `ghcr.io/kirilyotov/health-monitoring:latest`
+## 1. Build and Push the Docker Image or use the pre-built image `ghcr.io/kirilyotov/health-monitoring:latest` or `kiplayo/health-monitoring` in docker hub

 ## 2. Deploy the Prometheus Operator to Kubernetes